-Medications: Many medications must be taken with food in order to avoid an upset stomach.
-Getting into the routine of taking daily medications with breakfast is a good way to make sure medicine is consumed properly.
-Bonus: Taking medications in the same fashion each day can help you remember to take them.
+Medications: As prescribed by medical professionals, many medications must be taken with food in order to avoid an upset stomach.
+Getting into the routine of taking these types of daily medications with breakfast or a directed meal, is a good way to make sure medicine is consumed properly.
+Bonus: Taking medications around the same time each day can help you remember to take them.

 When it comes to breakfast, the choices are truly limitless.
 But, not all breakfast options are created equal.
 When deciding on breakfast, you ultimately want to choose high-quality, whole foods.
 In general, the fewer ingredients a food item has, the better.
 Here are some other tips on how to create a healthy, hearty breakfast:

 Opt for whole grains: Foods like bagels, toast, waffles, oatmeal, cereals or English muffins all have whole-grain varieties.
 Whole grains also are good sources of fiber, which supports senior nutrition in many ways.

 Look for lean protein: Eggs, yogurt, and nuts or seeds are great sources of protein.

 Add vegetables: You may not immediately think of greens with breakfast, but there are many ways to incorporate veggies into this meal.
 Try scrambled eggs with spinach and mushrooms or an omelet with bell peppers and onions.
 Don’t prefer greens so early?
 Incorporate them into a smoothie with fruits as a way to avoid the taste while still reaping the benefits.